 The creation of this program is a directive of the National Park Service’s Call to Action, Bighorn Canyon’s Long Range Interpretive Plan, and a way to creatively increase public awareness and to inspire the continued preservation of Bighorn Canyon’s resources.
 But more importantly, it is a time for artists to slow down, experience the canyon and make a lasting connection with the place.

 ApplyAfter putting the program on hold during COVID and only hosting one artist in 2022, Bighorn Canyon is ready to get the program going again.
 The park is looking for four artists to participate in 2023.

 Artists in this program will be able to discover and interpret Bighorn Canyon through their own creative projects.
 Writers, sculptors, musicians, composers, photographers, painters, culinary and performing artists are all welcome to apply for this program.

-Artists must submit a resume and a letter of intent via email to Christy Fleming, Chief of Interpretation.
-The letter should include why the artist is interested in helping to preserve Bighorn Canyon’s resources through their work, a rough idea of when the artist is available, and photos or online links to their work.
+To apply, artists must submit a resume and a letter of intent via email to Christy Fleming, Interpretation and Education Division Lead (Christy_Fleming@nps.gov).
+The letter should include why the artist is interested in helping to preserve Bighorn Canyon’s resources through their work, a rough idea of when the artist is available, one reference, and photos or online links to their work.